 Think Boxing is NOT psychotherapy but it IS therapeutic.
 Our goal is to help participants be the best version of themselves in both their mind and their body.
 Think Boxing is not intended to be a replacement for traditional therapy when that service is indicated or needed.

 It is important for participants to be able to be oriented and psychologically present/connected to work with their Think Boxing coaches.
-Because of this we do not recommend Think Boxing as an intervention for Thought Disorders, Severe Dissociative Disorders, or Low Functioning Autism.
-Additionally, Think Boxing would not be the most beneficial intervention with those who struggle with exercise use disorders or active eating disorders.
+Because of this we do not recommend Think Boxing as an intervention for thought disorders, severe dissociative disorders, or low functioning autism.
+Additionally, Think Boxing would not be the most beneficial intervention for those who struggle with exercise use disorders or active eating disorders.

 No, all equipment is provided for you.
 However, we do recommend that you wear clothes and footwear appropriate for exercise, and that you bring a water bottle and a small sweat towel (if desired).

 We currently have four partnership locations throughout the Lowcountry.
-The location that you attend the program is determined by your choice of location paired with coach availability.
+The location where you attend the program is determined by your choice of location and coach availability.